picardjs/picard/README.md

 > A micro frontend *orchestrator* is a library that helps you loading, mounting, and unmounting micro frontends incl. their exposed functionality such as components.

+What Picard.js allows you to do is to include micro frontends in any web application that you create - from server-side pages rendered with PHP to progressive web applications using Next.js.

 ## Getting Started

 Include a script in your website: